OBOAcademy/obook/docs/reference/glossary-of-terms.md

 dataProperty relate [OWL entities](#OWL-entity) to literal data (e.g., strings, numbers, datetimes, etc.) as opposed to [ObjectProperty](#ObjectProperty) which relate individuals to other [OWL entities](#OWL-entity).
 Unlike [AnnotationProperty](#AnnotationProperty), dataProperty axioms fall on the logical side of [OWL](#OWL) and are hence useable by reasoners.

+#### Datatype

+Datatypes are [OWL entities](#OWL-entity) that refer to sets of data values.
+Thus, datatypes are analogous to [classes](#Class), the main difference being that the former contain data values such as strings and numbers, rather than individuals.
+Datatypes are a kind of data range, which allows them to be used in restrictions.
+For example, the datatype xsd:integer denotes the set of all integers, and can be used with the [range](#Range) of a [dataProperty](#dataProperty) to state that the range of said dataProperty must be an integer.

 #### Description Logic

 Description Logics (DL) are a family of formal knowledge representation languages.
 It provides a logical formalism for ontologies and is what [OWL](#OWL) is based on.
 DL querying can be used to query ontologies in Protege.

+#### Domain

+Domain, in reference to a [dataProperty](#dataProperty) or [ObjectProperty](#ObjectProperty), refers to the restriction on the [subject](#Subject) of a [triple](#Triple) - if a given property has a given [class](#Class) in its domain this means that any individual that has a value for the property, will be inferred to be an instance of that domain class.
+For example, if `John hasParent Mary` and `Person` is listed in the domain of `hasParent`, then `John` will be inferred to be an instance of `Person`.

 #### DOSDP